 Don't forget to consider your hair color and skin tone when choosing your colors.
 Certain colors may look good on paper, but might not translate well on you.
-The best approach is to try on various color combinations—just make sure you don't make a decision based on the icky dressing room lighting.
+The best approach is to try on various color combinations.
+Just make sure you don't base your decision on harsh dressing room lighting.
 Go out into the store and check it out in natural light.

-I know many of you have resisted the urge.
-It’s high time to embrace color blocking and show off your flamboyant side!
-For those of us mad for color, this fashion trend has been a long time coming.
-For the conservative fashionistas among us, color blocking represents all things inherently wrong with high fashion.
+Many of you have resisted the urge.
+It’s high time to try color blocking to show off your flamboyant side.
+For those of us mad for color this fashion trend has been a long time coming.
+For the conservative fashionistas among us color blocking represents all things inherently wrong with high fashion.

-Luckily, color blocking options are limitless, so there is virtually a look that will suit all of us—young and old, timid or bold.
-I’ve done loads of snooping and have come up with the best of the best about color blocking.
+Luckily, color blocking options are limitless so there is virtually a look that will suit virtually everyone.
+Young, old, timid or bold.
+We've done loads of snooping in stores and online and have come up with the best of the best about color blocking.
 What are you waiting for?
-Now go out there and rock it!

 Release Your Inner Wild Child